 On July 10, 2018, a securities class action complaint was filed against us, Mark Aslett, and Gerald M. Haines II in the U.S. District Court for the District of Massachusetts.
-The complaint asserts Section 10(b) and 20(a) securities fraud claims on behalf of a purported class of purchasers and sellers of our stock from October 24, 2017 to April 24, 2018.
-The complaint alleges that our public disclosures in SEC filings and on earnings calls were false and/or misleading.
+The complaint asserted Section 10(b) and 20(a) securities fraud claims on behalf of a purported class of purchasers and sellers of our stock from October 24, 2017 to April 24, 2018.
+The complaint alleged that our public disclosures in SEC filings and on earnings calls were false and/or misleading.
 On September 27, 2018, The City of Daytona Beach Police & Fire Pension Fund was designated as the lead plaintiff and Levi & Korsinsky was designated as lead counsel in the matter.
-The Court granted plaintiff leave to amend and restate the complaint, which is due on November 26th, 2018.
-We believe the claims in the complaint are without merit and intend to defend our self vigorously.
+The Court granted plaintiff leave to amend and restate the complaint, which was due on December 10, 2018.
+On December 10, 2018, the plaintiff filed a notice of voluntary dismissal without prejudice and the case was terminated by the Court and is no longer pending.